 - They are adaptable to apartment living.

-- They can escape or jump fences that aren't well secured.
+- They can escape or jump fences that aren't well secured, so make sure to keep a personalized collar with your contact information attached to them at all times.

 - They're fragile and must be watched closely around boisterous children and large dogs.